redhat-openstack/website/source/documentation/packstack-all-in-one-diy-configuration.html.md

 # PackStack All-in-One DIY Configuration

 First draft.
 Formatting bug fixes in progress.
+More Checkpoints to come.

 If you are interested in getting into the details of how OpenStack Networking with Neutron works and do not mind "getting your hands dirty", configuring the network in an all-in-one Packstack deployment is a great way to get familiar with how it works.
 In this set of instructions for configuring a working all-in-one with a single private network, a single router with two test VM instances, each step is described as well as checkpoints advising how to verify each step in the logs as well as immediate side-effects in the system.